dedis/simnet/README.md

 # In case the simulation fails and cannot clean the cluster correctly, you
 # can force the deletion.
 make clean

-# After the simulation has successfully completed, it will generate a file
-# with the results.
-A tool is provided to easily generate plots.
-make ARGS="-cpu" plot
-ls example.png

-make ARGS="-mem" plot
-make ARGS="-tx" plot
-make ARGS="-rx" plot

 ```

 ### Chaos testing in Minikube